HarkushaVlad/TwiLive-bot/README.md

 ## Database Logging

-The bot logs events such as stream start/end, viewer count snapshots, post creation, updates, deletions, and error events into a PostgreSQL database.
-These logs can be queried directly for auditing and analysis.
+The bot logs events such as stream start/end, viewer count snapshots, post creation, updates, deletions, and error events into a SQLite database.
+These logs are stored in a persistent volume.
+SQLite was chosen for its simplicity and low resource requirements.

 ---